joelwk/Chanscope/README.md

 - **UST (Unsupervised and Semi-Supervised Training) with Self-Training Process**: Incorporates a specialized self-training process, leveraging both unsupervised and semi-supervised learning methods.
 The iterative UST approach leverages labeled, unlabeled, and validation data.
 Through a teacher-student paradigm, the student model learns from pseudo-labels generated from high-confidence predictions, while the teacher model guides the learning process.
 The model continually refines its understanding and enhances its adaptability, responding to changes in the underlying data characteristics (Longpre et al., 2023).

-- **FnWC (Frequency number Word Count number) Method**: This Method is applied at various stages of the pipeline.
-In step 1, FnWC is used for similarity matching, identifying patterns based on frequency and word count, and aligning them with corresponding data clusters.
-As the data changes, the Method dynamically adjusts, enabling efficient clustering and adaptation to evolving data trends.
+- **FnWC (Frequency Number Word Count Number) Method**: In step 1, FnWC is used for similarity matching, identifying patterns based on frequency and word count, and aligning them with corresponding data clusters.
+As the data changes, the method dynamically adjusts, enabling efficient clustering and adaptation to evolving data trends.
 It plays a vital role in pattern recognition and clustering within the dataset.

 - **Time-Stratified Random Sampling**: A specific sampling technique used to ensure the quality and robustness of the data, enabling the model to better understand the text's nuances and underlying patterns (Almeida & Hidalgo, 2012).

 ## Data Directory (`data/`)
-- Relevant data files such as baselines (training datasets), and Time-Stratified Random Samples (TSRS) used for training and testing.
+Relevant data files such as baselines (training datasets), and Time-Stratified Random Samples (TSRS) used for training and testing.
-- `datasets/`: Directory containing the datasets used for training and testing.
-    - `baselines/`: Directory containing the original dataset `dialog_dataset.py` and baseline datasets used in performance evaluations.
+- `baselines/`: Directory containing the original training and baseline dataset splits used in training and testing.
 - `TSRS/`: Directory containing `Time Stratified Random Samples` that is the data used during development that was sampled from the primary data source

 ## Notebooks (`notebooks/`)
 The notebooks in this directory provide visualizations and results analysis.
-The primary notebook is `SPT.ipynb` (Samples, Proportions, and Thresholds), which contains the process used to obtain appropriate samples, proportions, and thresholds used throughout.
-The `performance_evaluations.ipynb` and `performance_baselines_.ipynb` notebooks provide the final performance against various baselines.
+The primary notebook is `SPT.ipynb` (Samples, Proportions, and Thresholds), which contains the process used to obtain appropriate samples, proportions, and identifying thresholds used throughout.
+The `performance_evaluations.ipynb` and `performance_baselines_.ipynb` notebooks provide the final performance evaluationss.

 ## Source files (`srcs/`)
 Contains the main source code files for the project.
 Summarize each main file below, discussing the methods and intended outcome.